robot-perception-group/moving_platform_control/README.md

 In the configuration pane in of the LibrePilot GCS configure the settings as needed for your remote control.

 ## Building ROS Nodes
-In order to build the ROS nodes, `cd` in the root directory of the downloaded github repository and run
+In order to build the ROS nodes, `cd` into the root directory of the downloaded github repository and run
 ```
 catkin_make
 ```